mfkiwl/ngpt-GNSS/readme.md

 ## Prerequisites

+> :bangbang: Don't even try installing the project with a compiler not
+> supporting at least c++11.

 To install the library, you will need:

 * a C++ compiler supporting at least C++11 (see [C++ compiler support](http://en.cppreference.com/w/cpp/compiler_support))